ventti/petscii/README.md

 On top of the export formats PETSCII supports natively, the purpose of the plugin API is to enable exporting the PETSCII data to (almost) any user-specified output format.

+The plugin concept was created having faster integration of the images to custom code.
+Having a single plugin as chosen method relies on the fact that often such custom code is needed for a highly specific and unique use-cases, such as demo effect or game development.
+Consequently, only a single plugin is relevant per time.
+Also, this reduces the need to implement a plethora of file exporter variants to the editor itself.

+The plugin concept shares the preference file seek hierarchy of the PETSCII editor, described above.
+Thus, if images are stored in their own folders, each folder may have its own exporter plugin.
+Such plugin is then easily triggerable with a keyboard shortcut.

 `Ctrl-e` can be used to call `plugin.js` located at the folder of the PETSCII executable.